taylorsw04/FluidFramework/packages/dds/tree/docs/primer.md

 Rebaser supports different merge semantics for different types of data.
 Furthermore, rebaser can enforce schema and other custom constraints on a data set.
 And Rebaser is able to reason over a set of changes and produce a merged result without requiring access to the entire tree.

+## TODO

+The current feature focus is on:

+-   Semantics:
+    -   High quality intention-preserving merges, including moves of parts of sequences.
+    -   Schema enforced during merges to guarantee data consistency.
+    -   Transactionality and atomicity.
+    -   A flexible constraint system to preserve application invariants during concurrency.
+    -   High-level commanding layer to capture deeper intent during editing.
+-   Scalability:
+    -   Efficient storage, including compact data encodings and virtualization/incrementality.
+    -   Support for partial checkouts: allow efficiently viewing and editing parts of larger datasets without downloading the whole thing.
+    -   Accelerated queries via synchronized, persisted indexes.
+-   Expressiveness:
+    -   Graph-like references between areas of the tree.
+    -   Efficient support for moves, including moves of large sections of sequences and large subtrees.
+    -   History operations (ex: undo and redo).
+    -   Flexible schema system that has design patterns for making schema changes over time.
+-   Workflows:
+    -   Asynchronous editing flows using views isolated from other changes.
+    -   Good support for offline.
+    -   Optional support for branching and history.
+-   Ergonomics:
+    -   Schema-aware reading and writing of the tree for type safe application logic.
+-   Extensibility:
+    -   Embedded collections to allow data-modeling with more specific merge semantics (ex: maps/sets, sorted sequences).